UIBC Blood Test (Unsaturated Iron Binding Capacity)

 -

-When iron levels are low, your body makes more transferrin.
+When iron levels are low, your body produces more transferrin.

 -

-When iron levels are high, transferrin production decreases.
+When iron levels are high, transferrin production may decrease.

-At any time, only about one-third of transferrin is carrying iron.
-The remaining capacity is what UIBC measures.
+At any given time, only about one-third of transferrin is actively carrying iron.
+The remaining unused binding capacity is what UIBC measures.

-Your healthcare provider may order a UIBC test when you have symptoms or lab results suggesting:
+A healthcare provider may order a UIBC test when symptoms or lab results suggest abnormal iron levels.

 -